-With the frenzy surrounding the recent mortgage deep discounts, I have been fielding a lot of calls from clients trying to make sense out their mortgage payout penalities on the existing mortgages.
+With the frenzy surrounding the recent mortgage deep discounts, I have been fielding a lot of calls from clients trying to make sense out their mortgage payout penalties on the existing mortgages.
 Here is a little summary to help with your decision.
-Remember to check out our Refinance Interest Savings Calculator at http://www.alberta-mortgages.com/calculator/mortgage-refinancing-calculator.html to help do the math.

 - To understand why banks charge penalties, you have to step back and take a look at the bigger picture.
 For example, when you sign a mortgage for 5 year term, at say 4%, you are promising the bank a revenue stream for 5 years at 4%.
 They turn around and re-invest your “promise to pay” on the basis that this revenue will remain for a 5 year period.
 If you decide to break the term, the bank is no longer receiving the revenue, but remains committed to the re-investments…so a penalty is charged…or in bank terms, they charge the replacement cost of funds.